unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         See the `Rust documentation for time <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#structfield.time>`__ for more information.

+    .. js:function:: to_any()

+        Converts this to an :js:class:`ICU4XDateTime` capable of being mixed with dates of other calendars

+        See the `Rust documentation for to_any <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_any>`__ for more information.

 .. js:class:: ICU4XIsoDateTime

     An ICU4X DateTime object capable of containing a ISO-8601 date and time.